 The user irrevocably submits to the exclusive jurisdiction of the courts of Western Australia.

 Should you have a complaint about goods or services provided by a business or sole trader listed on inContact, please contact the Consumer Protection.

 Consumer Protection provides a service to help you to resolve your complaints with traders or businesses in Western Australia.

 Alternatively, the Building Commission can assist in resolving complaints about building standards, workmanship and building contracts under the Building Services (Complaint Resolution and Administration) Act 2011, click here for more information.

 Some professional organisations and boards are also authorised to examine, register and investigate complaints relating to their industry members.
 Click here for professional organisations, boards and memberships who may be able to assist with trade enquiries.

-If you would like discuss any misrepresentation of a business or sole trader on inContact, please contact the State Heritage Office.
+If you would like discuss any misrepresentation of a business or sole trader on inContact, please contact the Department of Planning, Lands and Heritage.
 While we would like to know about problems you may have with a consultant, we are not in a position to mediate, negotiate or otherwise attempt to resolve a complaint you may have with a consultant.